 For safety reasons, a child may not leave the school premises without the permission of the principal.
-The school day begins at 7:55 a.m. and ends at 2:45 p.m.
 When given permission to leave the school premises, the student must be signed out by a parent, guardian, or designated person.
 On the day the student needs to leave for appointments, the student must bring a note that is written by his/her parent or guardian that specifies the reason for leaving.
-This note should be given to the child's teacher and will be sent to the office in the morning.
-Please sign your child in/out by using the sign-in/out sheet in the office.
-This procedure assists us with attendance and safety concerns for your child.
+This note should be given to the child's teacher.
 Upon the child's return to school, please provide a medical excuse or other documentation.